 Gap Identification and Outreach to Resolve Gaps: For many years, we have focused our gap closure activity on preventive health.
-With ARHOME, we are broadening our quality and gap closure approach to include a wider set of measures including specific chronic- and polychronic-condition management.
-Aligned with implementation of ARHOME, we are rebuilding and modernizing our quality data infrastructure.
+We continue to modernize our quality data infrastructure.
 In addition to developing the data infrastructure and reporting needed to support performance improvement on the ARHOME selected Medicaid Adult Core Measures, we are assembling data about our members from claims, clinical information, and assessments to build a 360° Member Profile.
-This new quality data infrastructure will also accelerate the availability of data to support timely interventions and eliminate data lags.
-Logic in our Member Profile DataMart will compare member demographics and claims history with recommended preventive care and screenings applicable to the member based on age, gender, and diagnoses to determine whether the member has accessed the recommended service, or not.
+This new quality data infrastructure will also accelerate data availability to support timely interventions and eliminate data lags.
+Logic in our Member Profile DataMart will compare member demographics and claims history with recommended preventive care and screenings applicable to the member based on age, gender, and diagnoses to determine whether the member has accessed the recommended service.
 If a member has not received a recommended preventive service or screening, the DataMart will identify this as an Actionable Gap.

 The DataMart will feed Actionable Gap alerts to all systems used to support member care.
-For example, our care management platform will receive Actionable Gap alerts which will present to our care managers in the member's record.
+For example, our care management platform will receive Actionable Gap alerts, which will present to our care managers in the member's record.
 This will allow care managers to reach out and provide coaching and support to members for scheduling these services.
 Similarly, our new Digital Health Coach app for member engagement will receive Actionable Gaps.
-The Digital Health Coach app will "nudge" members to resolve these gaps via multi-channel messaging and reminders of health actions they need to take including inline gap notification (member specific "To Do" list) and gap notification via text and email.
-The DataMart will also feed Actionable Gaps to our call center platform allowing our Member Services call representatives to coach members to close gaps, to our platforms supporting utilization and care management for behavioral health so behavioral health team members can support members in closing gaps, and to digital applications we make available to members such as our Special Delivery app that supports pregnant members with information and tools to support them during pregnancy and postpartum.
+The Digital Health Coach app will "nudge" members to resolve these gaps via multi-channel messaging and reminders of health actions they need to take, including inline gap notification (member specific "To Do" list) and gap notification via text and email.

+The DataMart will also feed Actionable Gaps:

+- to our call center platform, allowing our Member Services call representatives to coach members to close gaps; - to our platforms supporting utilization and care management for behavioral health so behavioral health team members can support members in closing gaps; - and to digital applications we make available to members such as our Special Delivery app that supports pregnant members with information and tools to support them during pregnancy and postpartum.

 We will also communicate Actionable Gaps to our providers to enable them to conduct patient engagement activities to close gaps.
-Our network development team and primary care practice coaches will engage with practices to make sure they understand the gap data we provide and provide technical assistance and coaching to practices on how to use that data and effectively engage and activate patients to close gaps.
+Our network development team and primary care practice coaches will engage with practices to ensure they understand our gap data.
+They will provide technical assistance and coaching to practices on using that data and effectively engage and activate patients to close gaps.

-As a second phase to modernization of our quality data infrastructure, we will migrate the infrastructure to our Health Data Management and Exchange to build for the future of increased interoperability and standardized data exchange.
-This work not only allows for more access of actionable data, but also allows willing providers seamless providerto-provider and provider-to-payer data exchange, greatly limiting their administrative strain.

-Health Improvement Initiative Incentive: Arkansas Blue Cross will provide a financial incentive to members for completion of specified Health Improvement Initiative activities.
-The financial incentives and activities for healthy engagement selected will have a direct, positive influence on outcome for the Medicaid Adult Core Measures, as well as promote management of members with chronic and polychronic conditions.
-The table below crosswalks the ARHOME Purchasing Guidelines requirements to our planned health improvement incentive.
+We are continuing to modernize our quality data infrastructure.
+We have been working on migrating the infrastructure to our Health Data Management and Exchange to build for the future of increased interoperability and standardized data exchange.
+This work allows more access to actionable data and allows willing providers seamless provider-to-provider and provider-to-payer data exchange, significantly limiting their administrative strain.
+Health Improvement Initiative Incentive: Arkansas Blue Cross will provide a financial incentive to members to complete specified Health Improvement Initiative activities.
+The financial incentives and activities for healthy engagement will have a direct, positive influence on the outcome for the Medicaid Adult Core Measures and promote the management of chronic and polychronic conditions.
+The table below outlines our planned health improvement incentive.